spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/reset-reboot.md

 ### Prerequisite

-- Network access to EMC.
-Default port is 5080.
+- Network access to the Edge device’s IP and port where EMC is exposed.
+The default port is 5080.

 - Credentials to log in to the EMC.
 Any Operating System (OS) user can be used to log into EMC.